When can I claim special circumstances?

 Sudden and unplanned travel for work that's beyond your control may be considered for an assignment extension or deferred exam.

-Applying for and being appointed to a new position will not be grounds for employment-related applications as these are normally circumstances within your control.
+Applying for and being appointed to a new position, ordinary work commitments and irregular/casual work will not be grounds for employment-related applications as these are normally circumstances within your control.

 International students on student visas can't claim employment-related special circumstances.